top of page

 An amazing little device that allows you almost anywhere in the world to text anyone (uses the Iridium satellite network) and use an SOS feature to call for rescue in a true emergency.
 It does require a separate plan similar to a cellphone so it is a regular monthly cost even if you aren't using it.
 This item is probably worthy of a review at a later date.

 First Aid Kit: I make these up myself as they tend to differ depending on the season, location and geography of where I am going.
 I find the purchased ones just contain a lot of items you don't need and are missing crucial items, like Imodium.
-Due to the hard trail and boulder hopping this time it mainly consistent of the usual stuff plus a lot of foot care items.
+Due to the hard trail and boulder hopping this time it mainly consists of the usual stuff plus a lot of foot care items.

 Repair Kit: Just some cordage, a patch kit for the sleeping mat and tenacious tape to make any tent or pack repairs needed.